byeongkeonLee/SKKU_ComputerGraphics_OceanGame/README.md

 ## 2. How to play?

-Player should destroy other's ship in playing round time.
-Crash other player's ship, or attack the ship, or use skill.
+A player should destroy another's ship in playing time.
+Crash another player's ship, attack the ship, or use skills.
-You can eat the woodboards or barrels on the ocean.
-Woodboard will recover your HP, and barrel will increase your EXP.
+You can eat the wood boards or barrels on the ocean.
+Wood board will recover your HP, and the barrel will increase your EXP.
-If you have sufficient EXP, level be up.
-Then, you can get skill point which make your skill be advanced.
+If you have sufficient EXP, your level will be up.
+Then, you can get a skill point that makes your skill be advanced.

 ## 3. Techniques

 ### 1) Server-Client Programming

- It's a server-client 1vs1 (P2P) PVP game.
+ It's a server-client 1vs1 PvP game.
 Therefore, we developed server game mode and client game mode.
-For user convenience, we made a game starter on tool (/bin_execute/cgblur).
+For the user's convenience, we made a game starter (/bin_execute/cgblur).
- The server client model digram is like below.
+ The server client model diagram is like the following.

  ![1](https://user-images.githubusercontent.com/43103079/72053115-bd304180-3309-11ea-9b23-35df36f9b53d.png)